mdelsole/Haskell-Guide/README.md

 What does that arrow mean?
 How do we use it in other places?
 That's something we'll cover in the next section.
 Speaking of which...

-# Advanced Haskell Concepts

-Now that we've covered the basics, I'm going to start picking up the pace a little for this tutorial.
-Simple stuff is easily google-able.
-More complex stuff is not.
-Thus, you'll get the most out of this tutorial if you see how to do complex operations, rather than me just regurgitating the wiki to you.

-In this section, we'll introduce some of the more complex functions/operators of Haskell and how they're used.
-Each subsection will build off the previous, so be sure to read them in order!
-It'll get mighty tricky if you don't know what's going on.
-By the end though, you should have a good enough grasp of Haskell to build many programs

-## Monads
+# Monads

 Monads are one of the most important concepts in Haskell.
-Monads going to seem complicated, but they're actually pretty simple.
-Just stick with me for a little bit, and it'll all make sense in the end.
+People say that monads are really complicated, but they're actually pretty simple.
+It's just hard to find an answer on google.
+You'll be hit with a wave of jargon that won't make any sense unless you already completely understand them.
+Just stick with me for a little bit here and I'll save you a lot of pain.

 At the very beginning of this tutorial, we discussed the difference between an **imperative** language (C++/Java/Python) and a **functional** language (Haskell).
 The difference we decided on was that an *imperative* langauge provides the computer with a sequence of steps to execute line-by-line, while a *functional* language simply tells the computer what *is*.